goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.4 Handle errors centrally, not within a middleware

-**TL;DR:** Error handling logic such as mail to admin and logging should be encapsulated in a dedicated and centralized object that all endpoints (e.g. Express middleware, cron jobs, unit-testing) call when an error comes in
+**TL;DR:** Error handling logic such as logging, deciding whether to crash and monitoring metrics should be encapsulated in a dedicated and centralized object that all entry-points (e.g. APIs, cron jobs, scheduled jobs) call when an error comes in

 **Otherwise:** Not handling errors within a single place will lead to code duplication and probably to improperly handled errors